djangofan/aws-localstack-example/README.md

 # aws-localstack-example

-A simple setup to deploy Portainer with custom templates.
+A simple setup to deploy LocalStack + Portainer with custom templates.

 [http://localhost:8080/](http://localhost:8080/) or [http://192.168.99.100:8080/](http://192.168.99.100:8080/)